Social Security Disability

-The SSA’s definition of “disabled” is an inability to sustain full-time competitive employment for 12 months or longer due because of a severe medical condition.
+The SSA’s definition of “disabled” is: an inability to sustain full-time competitive employment for at least 12 months due to one or more severe medical conditions.

-The disabling medical condition(s) do not need to be permanent; many people receive Social Security disability benefits for a period of time before returning to full-time work.
+The disabling medical condition(s) do not need to be permanent; many people receive Social Security disability benefits for a period before returning to full-time work.

 The five (5) steps to qualifying for Social Security disability are:

 The very first thing the SSA does when someone applies for Social Security disability benefits is decide whether that person has been earning “substantial gainful activity” (“SGA”) through work activity.
 SGA is work that involves significant physical and/or mental activity for which a person is paid.
 The SSA increases the SGA limits (one limit for blind people, one limit for non-blind people) each year.
 For 2022, the limit was $2260 per month for blind claimants and $1350 per month for non-blind claimants.
 This means that the definition of “disabled” in 2022 is someone whose medical conditions prevent them from earning at least $1350/month.